 We can not tell if a project took you six hours of constant cursing or 10 minutes without breaking a sweat.
 Coloring, especially colored pencil, tends to attract perfectionists; this means people who are very capable of masking how hard they work to make something look effortless.

 We also can't always tell if you're showing us the product of a tutorial, a project from another class, or artwork that you copied from someone else online.
 In these cases, you're showing us how well you mimic other people, not how well you color.

 Time is also not helpful.
 There are people with years of experience who still color at a beginner level and there are people who jump in and master coloring in just a few weeks.

-Here is Amy's article about things a beginner worries about as they color. https://www.vanillaarts.com/blog/five-beginner-think
+Amy's Article: Things a beginner thinks about as they color.

-And here are things that advanced students and artists think about as they work: https://www.vanillaarts.com/blog/things-artists-think
+Amy's Article: Things advanced students and artists think about as they color.

 Amy is a professional freelance technical illustrator with 25 years of experience in graphic arts.
 Amy began using colored pencils in 1985 and she started with DeSign markers in 1989.
 Colored pencils with a base of either marker or watercolor is her preferred process for portraiture and scientific illustration.
 She has a special passion for teaching crafters and shy artists to stretch their boundaries by adding established fine art techniques to their coloring projects.

 Join Amy for fun and highly informative lessons which will not only change the way you color but the way you see color in the world around you.